Axion condensates in neutron stars and radial oscillation modes: Summary

 \section{Summary}

-Our results show that the presence of an axion condensate inside NSs leads to measurable modifications of both their equilibrium structure and oscillation spectra.
+Our results show that the presence of an axion condensate inside NSs leads to significant modifications of both their equilibrium structure and oscillation spectra.
 Increasing the axion mass makes the star more compact and results in a slight shift in the frequencies of the fluid-dominated radial modes.
 The coupling between the fluid and the axion field introduces an efficient damping channel via axion emission, with damping timescales of order seconds for kHz-mass axions.

 The presence or absence of damping in the oscillation spectrum could provide a potential observational handle on the axion mass.
-In particular, modes with frequencies above $m_a$ are predicted to be strongly damped, while those with lower frequencies remain essentially unaffected.
+In particular, fluid modes with frequencies below $m_a$ are essentially decoupled from the axion field and exhibit almost no damping.
+Conversely, modes with frequencies higher than $m_a$ are strongly damped, especially in the vicinity of resonances (as illustrated in Fig.~\ref{fig:RefTableIIgamma2}).
 In a hypothetical observation of radial modes, the absence of any detectable damping across the full observed spectrum would set a lower bound on the axion mass, given by the maximum measured mode frequency.
 On the other hand, the detection of rapidly damped modes at several frequencies would suggest that the lowest of these frequencies provides an upper bound on the axion mass.
 Combining the two facts, detecting undamped oscillations up to a certain frequency, beyond which no persistent modes are observed (or only heavily damped ones appear), would constrain the axion mass to be larger than the highest detected frequency.

-Although radial oscillations in NSs are unlikely to be directly observed with current instruments, the same qualitative features induced by axion couplings should also apply to non-radial oscillations, for which the prospects are more promising.
-Future work will extend this analysis to non-radial oscillations, where mode couplings and resonance phenomena are expected to play a key role.
-Non-radial modes generate GWs, the detection of which is one of the scientific goals of the upcoming generation of detectors, like the Einstein Telescope \cite{Abac_2025} and Cosmic Explorer \cite{Reitze_2019}.
+Although radial oscillations in NSs are unlikely to be directly observed with current instruments, the same qualitative features induced by axion couplings should also apply to nonradial oscillations, for which the prospects are more promising.
+Future work will extend this analysis to nonradial oscillations, where mode couplings and resonance phenomena are expected to play a key role.
+Nonradial modes generate GWs, the detection of which is one of the scientific goals of the upcoming generation of detectors, like the Einstein Telescope \cite{Abac_2025} and Cosmic Explorer \cite{Reitze_2019}.
 This would provide a unique opportunity for probing axion physics through GW observations.